Wesley So: Representing the United States (2014–present)

 Wesley So played for the Saint Louis Arch Bishops in the Professional Rapid Online Chess League competition, winning all four of his games two weeks in a row.
 In week six, he and his team beat the division leader San Diego Surfers, which at the time had the only perfect record in the league.

 So won the 2017 U.S. Chess Championship by defeating Alexander Onischuk in a rapid playoff tiebreak.
 He won 3 games and drew 8 (+3−0=8) in the classical portion of the tournament.
 He had an undefeated streak of 67 games starting in July 2016, which ended in April 2017 after losing to the Azerbaijani GM Shakhriyar Mamedyarov who won the Shamkir Chess tournament.
 In June 2017, So scored 4½/9 at Norway Chess.
 He rebounded from seventh place at the Your Next Move Paris event with victory in the rapid portion of Your Next Move GCT (Leuven) with +5−0=4.
 He finished the tournament in second place with a score of 22½/36, 3 points behind winner Magnus Carlsen.

 In August 2017, So scored 3/9 at the Sinquefield Cup for tied last place.
 In September, So progressed to the semi-finals of the World Cup and was knocked out by Ding Liren on tiebreaks.
 Wesley So qualified for the 2018 Candidates Tournament as ratings qualifier in November 2017.
 He had a poor showing at the Candidates, placing seventh with 6/14.

 From 28 May to 7 June 2018, he competed in the sixth edition of Norway Chess, placing fifth with 4/8 (+1–1=6).
 He recorded his first victory over Carlsen in a classical game in this event.

-On November 2, 2019, So was crowned the very first Fischer Random World Champion as he defeated classical chess champion Carlsen with a score of 13.5 - 2.5 points, posting 4 wins, 2 draws and no losses.